Computation of Standardized Residuals for MARSS Models: Overview

-Given a set of observed data $\yy_t$ and states $\xx_t$, the model residuals are $\yy_t - (\ZZ_t \xx_t + \aa_t)=\vv_t$.
-The model residual is a random variable since $\yy_t$ and $\xx_t$ are drawn from the joint multivariate distribution of $\YY_t$ and $\XX_t$ defined by the MARSS equation.
+The model (and state) residuals are a random variables since $\yy_t$ and $\xx_t$ are drawn from the joint multivariate distribution of $\YY_t$ and $\XX_t$ defined by the MARSS equations (Equation \ref{eq:residsMARSS}).
 The unconditional\footnote{meaning not conditioning on any particular set of observed data but rather taking the expectation across all possible values of $\yy_t$ and $\xx_t$.} variance of the model residuals is